sentinel-source/chainwatch/README.md

 # Bernie's Chain Watcher

-Bernie's Chain Watcher is a powerful chain tracking tool designed specifically for members of the **39th Street Killers**.
+Bernie's Chain Watcher is a chain tracking tool designed specifically for members of the **39th Street Killers**.
 Using the Torn public API, it provides real-time chain monitoring, timely notifications, and strategic target suggestions to help maintain your chains effectively.

 ## Features